 payment of dues for the current year.

 Section 2.
-Dues shall be determined from time to time by the Executive Board
+Dues for each class of membership as defined in this article shall be determined from time to time by the Executive Board

 and are due

-at the beginning of each fiscal year.
+at the beginning of each calendar year.
 If not received by the end of the

-second fiscal month, the membership chairman shall notify these members, and
+second calendar month, the membership chairman shall notify these members, and

-those whose dues are not received by the end of the third fiscal month shall be
+those whose dues are not received by the end of the third calendar month shall be

 automatically dropped from membership in the Society.